-The ASU Extended Campus goes beyond the boundaries of ASU's three physical campuses to provide access to academic credit and degree programs for working adults through flexible schedules; a vast network of off-campus sites; classes scheduled days, evenings, and weekends; plus innovative delivery technologies including television, the Internet, and independent learning.
+The ASU Extended Campus goes beyond the boundaries of the university's three physical campuses to provide access to academic credit and degree programs for working adults through flexible schedules; a vast network of offcampus sites: classes scheduled days, evenings, and weekends; plus innovative delivery technologies including television, the Internet, and independent learning.
 The Extended Campus also offers a variety of professional continuing education and community outreach programs.